rotki/rotki/docs/installation_guide.rst

 Linux
 ==========

-Go to the `releases <https://github.com/rotkehlchenio/rotkehlchen/releases>`_ page and download the linux-x64 package from the `latest release <https://github.com/rotkehlchenio/rotkehlchen/releases/latest>`_.
+Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the linux-x64 package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.

 Unzip it in a directory of your choice.
-In the root directory of the unzipped archive there is a ``rotkehlchen`` executable.
-Run it via the terminal to start rotkehlchen.
+In the root directory of the unzipped archive there is a ``rotki`` executable.
+Run it via the terminal to start rotki.

 Troubleshooting
 ------------------